 - Is it a specific offer?
 (Domino’s Pizza’s USP is, “30 minutes or it’s FREE”, now that is specific!)

 - What are the features of this specific offer? (remember the difference between a feature and a benefit)

 - What specific benefit does this offer provide the customer?

-If you work through the USP problem in that order, you will be able to generate a specific offer for the client.
+If you work through the USP problem in that order, you’ll be able to generate a specific offer for the client.
 It may not be great at first, but something is better than nothing.
 Keep trying!
-Remember this is an iterative process, continue working on it and you’ll eventually get there.
+Remember, this is an iterative process.
+Continue working on it, and you’ll eventually get there.

 USP – Madison Avenue Meets Main Street